How X509CRLStreamWriter Works

 5. We are now within the revokedCertificates sequence.

-With the preliminary operations complete, we return the instatiated reader and the caller can begin streaming sequences within revokedCertificates using the next method.
+With the preliminary operations complete, we return the instantiated reader and the caller can begin streaming sequences within revokedCertificates using the next method.
 This method returns one revoked certificate sequence each time it is called.

 1. Read and store the tag.
 Decrement seqLength by the number of bytes read.